 At the end of the day, the worth of executive education has to be tied back to both the organization and the individual.
 These are a few of the real, measurable benefits that executive education can provide:

-Solving real world problems
+Solve real world problems

 Most organizations and professionals face significant business challenges that they need to address.
 If the goal of executive education is to solve a problem or to expand an executive’s knowledge base, then the results can be particularly worthwhile.